smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Observability/Distributed Tracing.md

 - Removed outdated console exporter references
 - Enhanced performance analysis section with batch processing and compression details
 - Updated diagram to reflect current export workflow with security features
+- Updated logging integration to use StructuredLogger system for shared context with metrics collection

 ## Table of Contents
 1. [Introduction](#introduction)